amy-hart/digi-dino/README.md

 * Get your dino to chat with friends to increase its social level.
 * Scoop the poop to increase its cleanliness.

-#Getting Started

-#Prerequisites

-#Installing

-#Running the tests

-#Break down into end to end tests

-#Deployment

 #Authors

-Amy Hart

-Elena Stagg

-Stephen Royle
+Amy Hart, Elena Stagg, and Stephen Royle

 #Acknowledgments

 This project was inspired by a [Manchester Codes](https://www.manchestercodes.com/) learning project to create a virtual pet using JavaScript.
-We have added more advanced features to the game and a UI using React Native.